neopragma/sociabletests/java-exploration.md

 This result would have been deferred using the version with mocks, as I wouldn't have bothered to get the I/O functionality working this early in the development process.

-But I still don't like having hand-rolled mock code included in the production code, even if it is carefully not named "hand-rolled mock code."

 ## Kata 4, Part 2, Java version using mocks

 The second part of the Kata asks us to write code roughly similar to the Weather program to analyze statistics from the English Premier Football League.
 A file is provided containing data about teams that played in the 2001-2002 season.